Deepak Sharma

 Deepak holds a Master of Health Science in Health Administration from the University of Toronto, an Honours Bachelor of Science from the University of Waterloo, and a Lean Six Sigma Black Belt from York University's Schulich School of Business.
 He is a Certified Health Executive (CHE) through the Canadian College of Health Leaders.

-Interim Chief Nursing Executive
+Vice President Clinical Services & Chief Nursing Executive

 Dr. Roger Musa